Skip to the main content

 • Discharges

-• Exhausts benefit period
+• Exhausts their benefit period

 When a patient’s benefits exhaust, follow the guidance in Table 3 to make sure the claims processing system accurately tracks the benefit period.